Real topological Hochschild homology via the norm and Real Witt vectors: Real Hochschild homology

-In this section, we recall briefly the definition and properties of the norm in $G$-Mackey functors for a finite group $G$.
-Let $\Sp_{\cU}^G$ denote the category of $G$-spectra indexed on a complete universe $\cU$ and let $\Mak_G$ denote the category of $G$-Mackey functors.
-Recall that these categories are both symmetric monoidal and the symmetric monoidal structures are compatible in the following sense. \begin{prop}\cite{LM06} For $X$ and $Y$ cofibrant, (-1)-connected orthogonal $G$-spectra, there is a natural isomorphism
+Recall that these categories $\Sp_{\cU}^G$ of $G$-spectra indexed on a complete universe $\cU$ and $\Mak_G$ of $G$-Mackey functors are both symmetric monoidal, and the symmetric monoidal structures are compatible in the following sense. \begin{prop}\cite{LM06} For $X$ and $Y$ cofibrant, (-1)-connected orthogonal $G$-spectra, there is a natural isomorphism

-\end{prop} A $G$-Mackey functor $\m{M}$ has an associated Eilenberg Mac Lane $G$-spectrum, $H\m{M}$.
+\end{prop} A $G$-Mackey functor $\m{M}$ has an associated Eilenberg--MacLane $G$-spectrum, $H\m{M}$.
 The defining property of this spectrum is that

-It then follows from Proposition \ref{prop:smabox} above that the box product of Mackey functors has a homotopical description:
+It then follows from Proposition~\ref{prop:smabox} above that the box product of Mackey functors has a homotopical description:

-The category $\Sp_{\cU}^G$ has an equivariant enrichment of the symmetric monoidal product, a $G$-symmetric monoidal category structure \cite{HHR,HillHopkins16}.
-Such a $G$-symmetric monoidal structure requires multiplicative norms for all subgroups $H\subset G$.
+The category $\Sp_{\cU}^G$ has an equivariant enrichment of the symmetric monoidal product, a $G$-symmetric monoidal category structure~\cite{HHR,HillHopkins16}.
+Such a $G$-symmetric monoidal structure requires multiplicative norms for all subgroups $H\le G$.
 In $\Sp_{\cU}^G$ these are given by the Hill--Hopkins--Ravenel norm.
 The $G$-symmetric monoidal structure on $\Sp_{\cU}^G$ induces such a structure on Mack$_G$ as well.
 In particular, one can define norms for $G$-Mackey functors.

 \begin{defin}[cf. {\cite{HillHopkins16}}] Given a finite group $G$ with subgroup $H$ and an $H$-Mackey functor $\mM$, the norm in Mackey functors is defined by